Machine learning sample

 The Rust Burn crate is a deep learning framework package that can be used for creating machine learning programs.
 This sample will use the MNIST database and the Rust Burn crate to create a simple app where the user will draw a number, and the machine learning model will calculate the probability that the number drawn is a digit between 0-9.

-For example, if the user draws the digit 5, the machine learning model will source the MNIST database, and determine the visual patterns present in both the user's drawn number and the number 5 and calculate the probability that the user drew the number 5.
+, the machine learning model will source the MNIST database, and determine the visual patterns present in both the user's drawn number and the number 5

 This project is based off of one found within the Rust Burn examples.